16 May 2012 by Olga Brighton

 Read also: When Should You Buy Travel Insurance?

 Many travellers wrongly assume that the EHIC Card is sufficient medical cover when travelling abroad.
 This is not the case.
 Although the card is designed to give travellers within the EU the same level of care as local residents – it does not cover any other costs.
 It would therefore not cover repatriation costs, or any additional accommodation and travel costs of your spouse or traveling companion.

-For an instant Travel insurance quote or to arrange cover securely online, enabling you to print your policy documents immediately, visit www.globelink.co.uk or you can telephone Globelink on 00 44 1353 699082.
+For an instant travel insurance quote or to arrange cover securely online, enabling you to print your policy documents immediately, visit Globelink's website or you can telephone Globelink on 00 44 1353 699082.